Can take more or less time, depending on size and damage.

 Sanding helps remove splinters and sharp edges and gives your old wooden fence a fresh look.
 Medium-grit sandpaper is good for most fences.

-If you’re only planning to apply sealant, you don’t have to sand.
+If you’re only planning to apply sealant—if you’re sealing a cedar fence, for example—you don’t have to sand.
 However, if you want to paint or stain, sanding is recommended to help strip away old colors.

 Depending on the extent of work, you might also consider buying or renting a power sander.
 New devices cost between $60 and $120.
 As with power washing, be sure to press lightly against the fence and increase as needed.